cpt-onde/subshuf/README.md

 * Install dependencies for python and/or node.js respectively.
 They are independent, you only need either python or node.js.

-* Place a file called english.json in the directory.
+* Place a file called english.json with all possible words in the directory.

 * Set a password or passphrase as an environment variable called subshufpw.